andreaskaris/blog/docs/openshift/openshift-scc-with-mutating-webhooks.md

 We will then use the delve (`dlv`) debugger to analyze the `kube-apiserver` process.

+Of course, none of this should be done on a production cluster.
+Connecting a debugger to the `kube-apiserver` will pause the API server when hitting breakpoints, and it can also cause it to crash and/or be restarted.
+Only ever run the following steps on a disposable setup.

 #### Building a custom kube-apiserver for debugging

 First, we must clone [https://github.com/openshift/kubernetes](https://github.com/openshift/kubernetes).